sunny092020/multi_tenant_file_upload/README.md

 ## steps how to provision the api

-start an instance in EC2, t3a.micro is recommended and ssh into EC2 instance
+start an instance in EC2, t3a.micro, ubuntu server 22.04 TLS is recommended and ssh into EC2 instance

 pull the git